‘Attack On Titan’ Season 2 Plans, Storyline Hinted By Director Tetsurō Araki?

 — ComicBook NOW! (@ComicBookNOW) March 8, 2017

-Masashi Koizuka, a critically acclaimed animator, is the director of Season 2 of Attack On Titan.
+Masashi Koizuka, a critically-acclaimed animator, is the director of Season 2 of Attack On Titan.
 His contributions have greatly affected the visuals of the anime series.
 Moreover, Koizuka has been associated with the production process of the first season, and hence the animators working on the series have much better clarity and synergy, added Araki.

 Araki even revealed that Season 2 of Attack On Titan will explore the stories of Ymir and Krista.
 The two shared a lot of subtle chemistry in the first season, and it is quite likely that their relationship could progress significantly.
 The chief director even went ahead and admitted that the delay between the seasons was quite long, but assured fans of the series that the staff had been working on the franchise all along.
-He promised that the fans won’t feel the time gap when Attack On Titan Season 2 starts to air.
+He promised that the fans won’t feel the time gap when Attack On Titan Season 2 airs.

 In case you didn’t know, Attack On Titan season 2 will start in April!
 Check out the trailer here! pic.twitter.com/1XFfdvj1d0